wellyshen/react-cool-starter/README.md

 ## Server Side Security and Performance

+Concering to the security and performance for Express in production, I already setup some middlewares for you:

+* [helmet](https://github.com/helmetjs/helmet) - Helps secure Express server with various HTTP headers.
+* [hpp](https://github.com/analog-nico/hpp) - Express middleware to protect against HTTP Parameter Pollution attacks.
+* [compression](https://github.com/expressjs/compression) - Gzip compression support for speeding up Express server responses.

-Concering to the security for Express in production.
-I already setup the [helmet](https://github.com/helmetjs/helmet) for you.
-It can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
-It's just a basic protected mechanism for your app, you can see [Security best practices](https://expressjs.com/en/advanced/best-practice-security.html) for more advanced configuration.
+Note: It's just a basic protected mechanism for your app, you can see [Security best practices](https://expressjs.com/en/advanced/best-practice-security.html) for more advanced configuration.

-In addition, for the performance of server response.
-I also setup the [compression](https://github.com/expressjs/compression), which supports Gzip compressing can greatly decrease the size of the response body and hence increase the speed of server response time.

 ## Setup Redux DevTools Extension